-God is my perfect Mother, Father, and Brother.
+God is my perfect Mother, Father, Brother, and Sister

-Christianity grew out of Judaism, one of the world’s oldest father-mother belief systems.
-Even so, due to a decision made in Rome 400 years after Christ, western Christianity today remains a father-father-son religion.
+Christianity grew out of Judaism, which evolved from the ancient Egyptians—one of the world’s oldest father-mother belief systems.
+Despite that fact, due to a decision made in Rome more than 350 years after Christ, western Christianity today remains a father-father-son religion.

-Dating back more than 3,000 years, the image of God as Father and Mother is the cornerstone of the Judaeo-Christian belief system.
-The concept of a feminine Holy Spirit was vitally important to the ancient high priests.
+Dating back more than 3,000 years, the image of God as both Father and Mother forms the cornerstone of the Judaeo-Christian belief system.
+Indeed the concept of a feminine Holy Spirit was vitally important to the ancient Jews.
 How do we know this?
-In the Bible, Mother appears first.
+Mother is the first figure in the Bible.
 At Genesis 1:2, where the Spirit of God hovers over the waters, the Orthodox Jewish Bible still uses the feminine: And the earth was tohu vavohu (without form, and void); and darkness was upon the face of the deep.
-And the Ruach Elohim was hovering upon the face of the waters.Rúach Elohim.
+And the Rúach Elohim was hovering upon the face of the waters.Rúach Elohim.

 How did I lose my perfect Mother?

-Before Christianity came to Rome, the term Rúach was replaced by the Greek noun Pneuma, which carries no gender.
+Before the Bible texts came to Rome, the feminine Rúach was replaced with Pneuma, a Greek noun which carries no gender.
 Then, in the first Latin Bible (Vulgate, c.
 384 CE), the Roman Catholic Church replaced Pneuma with the masculine Spiritus.
-In short, major shifts in the gender of the Holy Spirit have made it next to impossible to locate my dear Mother in our western Christian Bibles.
+In short, these major gender shifts in the person of the Holy Spirit have made it next to impossible to locate our loving Mother in today’s western Christian bibles.

-Next, consider the vast number of Bible references to spirit and Holy Spirit in both Testaments.
-Rome must have expended vast resources to completely separate the feminine from God.
+All of that said, consider next the vast number of Bible references to spirit and Holy Spirit in both Testaments.
+Caesar must have spent a fortune to completely separate the feminine from God.

 Question.
 How much theology was reworked in order to create an all-male Trinity?
-Wouldn’t it be so much easier, less confusing, and more respectful to create a feminine Latin pronoun to honor my perfect Mother?
-Sadly, in what seems to me its greatest hubris, the Church adopted Mother’s title.
+Would it not have been much less expensive and far more respectful to create a feminine Latin pronoun to honor my perfect Mother?
+Worst of all, in what seems to me its greatest hubris, the Catholic Church took Mother’s title for itself.

 Grammar alone does not heal the issue.

-It would be completely wrong to state that the image of the Holy Spirit as a woman and mother is caused by the fact that the Hebrew, Aramaic and Syriac words for “spirit” are (nearly) always feminine.
-Nevertheless, the very first Christians, all of whom were Jews by birth, used to speak of the Holy Spirit as feminine.
-These Jewish Christians (or, perhaps better: Christian Jews) adhered to Genesis 1:27 where it is said that God created male and female after his image.
+It would be wrong to state that the image of the Holy Spirit as our true mother is based solely on the fact that the Hebrew, Aramaic, and Syriac terms for “spirit” are almost always feminine.
+In truth, the very first Christians, all of whom were Jews by birth, spoke of the feminine Holy Spirit.
+These Jewish Christians (or perhaps better: Christian Jews) held tight to Genesis 1:27 where it is said that God created male and female after his image.
 If this text is received in truth, then something feminine is inherent to God.
 (Van Oort, J.)*

 My Perfect Mother in the Bible